HawkerSoftwares/nestjs-typescript-starter/README.md

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
 This project has been cloned from official [Nestjs Typescript Starter](https://github.com/nestjs/typescript-starter).
-This project demonstartes the use of Layouts/Views/Partials using [Handlebars.js](https://handlebarsjs.com/)
+This project demonstrates the use of Layouts/Views/Partials.
+We are using a npm module of [Handlebars.js](https://handlebarsjs.com/) namely [express-handlebars](https://github.com/express-handlebars/express-handlebars).

 ## Installation